Jose-MPM/Notes/Courses/English V/English Topics.md

         + eggs, carrots, tomatoes, potatoes

     - Uncountables:
-        + Bread, butter, cheese
+        + Bread[bred], butter, cheese
-        + Cereal, chocolate, mustard, salt/solt/
+        + Cereal, chocolate, mustard[mostard], salt/solt/
         + jam[jeam], milk, honey[miel], water
-        + Coffee, tea, juice
+        + Coffee, tea, juice[yuz]
         + Flour[flawer], rice, sugar[shugar], soup, meat, fruit, seafood

 * Most Common Phrasal Verbs with Back:
-    + Answer back: Answering back is to reply to someone in an authority role in a rude argumentative style.
+    + Answer back: Answering back is to reply to someone in an authority role in a rude argumentative[argu_mentativ] style.
     + Back somebody up: to back somebody up means to provide them with support publically.
 In this same way, you can also back up a story, meaning that you support the story or validate it being true.
         - I didn’t take your sandwich.
 Scott can back me up because he was with me all day.
         - Do you remember that time you had to back Tony up when he got in a fight?
     + Back something up: to back something up is a term often used in technology conversation.
 When you back something up, it means that you make a copy of it to protect yourself from loss.
     + Back up: to Back up can also mean to move backward.
-It’s both used figuratively, such as moving backward in time or a conversation.
+It’s both used figuratively[/figuret'vly/-figurativo], such as moving backward in time or a conversation.
 And literally, in the case of taking a step backward.
         - Wait, let’s back up for a minute.
 Did you say you were in Vegas last weekend?
         - We’re standing too close to the water.
 Let’s back up because I don’t want to get wet.

 * Words to describe places.
     + Words that embrace[abrazan] a place:
         - Alive/alaife/[vivo]-Full of live